forseti-security/forseti-security/_docs/_latest/develop/dev/gcp-api.md

 ## Step 3: Create FooClient class to provide the entry point to the GCP API method

 1. Create FooClient class in foo.py.
-1. Initialize with the allowed quota and [FooRepositoryClient](#Step-4:-Create-FooRepositoryClient-class,-and-define-the-property-method).
+1. Initialize with the allowed quota and FooRepositoryClient (see next section).
 1. Create a get_(repository_client_property)s e.g. `get_instances()` as below,
 if the repository client has property `instances`.
 In the example below, the repository has list mixin, which will invoke the actual GCP API call.